Check spelling in Keynote on Mac

-When your spelling is checked automatically, misspelled words are underlined in red and suggested corrections are shown in blue under the word.
-If you can’t see auto-correct suggestions, make sure auto-correction is turned on.
+When your spelling is checked automatically, misspelt words are underlined in red and suggested corrections are shown in blue beneath the word.
+If you don’t see auto correct suggestions, make sure auto correction is turned on.

-Accept suggestions: If there’s only one suggested correction, just keep typing to have the word changed to the suggestion.
-If two or more suggestions are shown, choose one.
+Accept suggestions: If there’s only one suggested correction, keep typing to change the word to the one suggested.
+If two or more suggestions are shown, select one.

 Ignore suggestions: Press the Esc (Escape) key, then continue typing.

-Undo auto-corrections: An automatically corrected word is briefly underlined in blue.
-To revert to your original spelling, put the insertion point after the word to show your original spelling, then choose your spelling.
-You can also Control-click the word to show your spelling, then choose it.
+Undo auto corrections: An automatically corrected word is briefly underlined in blue.
+To revert to your original spelling, put the insertion point after the word to show your original spelling, then select your spelling.
+You can also Control-click the word to show your spelling, then select it.

 Add and remove words from the spelling dictionary

-Add a word: Control-click the word in your presentation, then choose Learn Spelling in the shortcut menu.
+Add a word: Control-click the word in your presentation, then select Learn Spelling in the shortcut menu.
 The word is added to the macOS dictionary used by Keynote and other apps.

-Remove a word: Control-click the word in your presentation, then choose Unlearn Spelling in the shortcut menu.
+Remove a word: Control-click the word in your presentation, then select Unlearn Spelling in the shortcut menu.
 The word is removed from the macOS dictionary used by Keynote and other apps.

-Designate words to ignore in Keynote: Choose Keynote > Preferences (from the Keynote menu at the top of your screen).
+Designate words to ignore in Keynote: Select Keynote > Preferences (from the Keynote menu at the top of your screen).
 Click Auto-Correction at the top of the preferences window, then click the Ignored Words button in the Spelling section.
 Click , then type the word you want the spellchecker to ignore.
-Click OK when you’ve finished.
+Click OK when you’re done.